 As people plan for their financial future, they often consult with a CPA.
 A CPA can not only help you create a financial plan but also keep you aware of changing tax laws concerning various aspects of your finances.
 A CPA can act as a personal financial advisor as you plot your future course, and can assist you in determining what to do with your assets in order to minimize your task burden.

-Investing vs Debt Repayment
+Investing vs Dept Repayment

-One question we get asked often is should I invest my extra capital or use it to repay debt.
+One question we get asked often is "Should I invest my extra capital or use it to repay debt".
 My answer is always the same: GET OUT OF DEBT FIRST, and then invest.
 However, I admit that I am in the minority on this.
 There are a few types of debt that give you tax advantages.
-For example, there is a mortgage interest deduction on your personal tax return.
+For example, there is a home mortgage interest deduction on your personal tax return.
 Some will argue that you should not be in a rush to pay off your mortgage because you will then lose this deduction and will then pay higher taxes.
 While it is true that you may pay higher taxes now, debt poses a risk that I don’t want my clients exposed to any more than necessary.
 You never know what risks lay around the corner.
 Whatever they are, you will be in a much stronger position to tackle them if you are debt-free.